Humphrey Appleby: Character

-Sir Humphrey frequently uses both his mastery of the English language and even his superb grasp of Latin and Greek grammar to perplex his political master and to obscure relevant issues under discussion.
-However, his habit of using language as a tool of confusion and obstruction is so deeply ingrained that he is sometimes unable to speak clearly and directly even when he honestly wishes to be clearly understood.
-He genuinely believes that the Civil Service knows what the average person needs and is the most qualified body to run the country, the joke being that not only is Sir Humphrey, as a high-ranking Oxford-educated Civil Servant, quite out of touch with the average person but also the Civil Service judges what is "best for Britain" to be that which in actuality is best for the Civil Service.
-Jim Hacker, on the other hand, tends to regard what is best for Britain as being whatever is best for his political party or his own chances of re-election.
+Sir Humphrey frequently uses both his mastery of the English language and even his superb grasp of Latin and Classical Greek grammar to perplex his political masters and to obscure relevant issues under discussion.
+His habit of using language as a tool of confusion and obstruction seems so deeply ingrained that he is sometimes unable to speak clearly and directly even when he honestly wishes to be clearly understood.
+However, he has also employed this ironically in response to Hacker questioning (usually out of shock or confusion) any plainspoken comment that he makes.
+He genuinely believes that the Civil Service knows what the average person needs and is the most qualified body to run the country.
+The joke being, however, that Sir Humphrey, as an elite, University of Oxford-educated career civil servant, is actually quite out of touch from the average Briton.

+His minister Jim Hacker, on the other hand, tends to regard what is best for Britain as being whatever is best at the moment for his political party or his own chances of re-election.
 As a result, Sir Humphrey and Hacker often clash.

-He still holds women to be the fairer sex and is thus overly courteous, frequently addressing them as "Dear lady".
-Like Hacker, Sir Humphrey enjoys the finer things in life, and is regularly seen drinking sherry and dining at fine establishments, often with his fellow civil servant Sir Arnold Robinson, who was Cabinet Secretary throughout Yes, Minister.
+Sir Humphrey still holds women to be the fairer sex and is thus overly courteous, frequently addressing them as "dear lady", while expressing contempt for female civil servants behind their backs and blocking their chances of promotion at every turn.
+Like Hacker, Sir Humphrey has expensive tastes, and is regularly seen drinking sherry and dining at gourmet restaurants, often with his fellow civil servant Sir Arnold Robinson, who was Cabinet Secretary throughout Yes Minister.
 Sir Humphrey is also on the board of governors of the National Theatre and attends many of the gala nights of the Royal Opera House.
-His interests also extend to cricket, art and theatre.
+His interests also extend to cricket, theatre, classical music, and the arts.

-Humphrey is usually smooth, calm and collected within his element of bureaucracy and procedure, but has become so adept at working within and maintaining the system of government that, whenever anything unexpected is sprung on him, whether it be Hacker ordering him to negotiate with a rogue councillor, or honours in his department being made dependent on economies within the rationale of meritocracy, Humphrey immediately crumbles, on a few occasions being reduced to stuttering out garbled platitudes such as "the beginning of the end" or "it cuts at the very roots", although he usually regains his composure pretty quickly to push things back on track.
+Humphrey is usually smooth, calm and collected within his element of manipulating both bureaucracy and procedure, but has become so adept at working within and maintaining the system of government that, whenever anything unexpected is sprung on him, whether it be Hacker ordering him to negotiate with the leader of Hounslow Council who is violating legal obligations in pursuit of a radical vision for government or proposing that honours in his department be awarded on a meritocratic basis, Humphrey immediately crumbles, on a few occasions being reduced to stuttering out garbled platitudes such as "the thin end of the wedge", "the beginning of the end", or "it cuts at the very roots", although he usually regains his composure pretty quickly to try and push his own opposition to the plans back on track.
+In "The Tangled Web", after being interviewed for a BBC radio documentary on government function, Humphrey indiscreetly reveals to the interviewer his views on employment policy, unaware that he was being recorded; after a tape of this outtake is sent to Humphrey, he is forced to plead with Bernard to remedy the situation and the master tape of the incident is ultimately used by Hacker to blackmail him.